highmobility/hm-android-bluetooth-auto-api-explorer/README.md

     <string name="prodVehicleSerial"></string>
 </resources>
 ```

 An emulator should be opened with these credentials.
-If the phone vibrates, bluetooth should
+If the phone vibrates, bluetooth should manually
 be connected in the emulator.

-Emulator lights state should be other than inactive.

 ## Questions or Comments ?